OCA/l10n-italy/l10n_it_account_vat_period_end_settlement/README.rst

 **English**

-   In order to create a 'VAT Statement', open Accounting > Adviser > VAT Statements, this menu is only visible when the group 'Show Full Accounting Features' is enabled.
-Select a Journal that will contain the journal entries of the statement.
-The field 'Tax authority VAT' account contains the account where the statement balance will be registered.
+   In order to create a 'VAT Settlement', open Accounting > Adviser > VAT Settlements, this menu is only visible when the group 'Show Full Accounting Features' is enabled.
+Select a Journal that will contain the journal entries of the settlement.
+The field 'Tax authority VAT' account contains the account where the settlement balance will be registered.

-   The 'VAT statement' object allows to specify every amount and relative account used by the statement.
+   The 'VAT Settlement' object allows to specify every amount and relative account used by the settlement.
 By default, amounts of debit and credit taxes are automatically loaded from taxes of the selected periods (see Configuration to correctly generate the periods).
-   Previous debit or credit is loaded from previous VAT statement, according to its payments status.
+   Previous debit or credit is loaded from previous VAT settlement, according to its payments status.

    In order to generate the journal entry, click on 'Create move'